 Winning Disability Benefits in Nevada

 Contacting us is free.
-Call 1-800-323-2323 and we can tell you over the phone whether you will qualify for benefits.
-It does not cost anything to become our client and you will not owe an attorney fee unless we win your case.
+Call 1-800-732-2323 and we can tell you over the phone whether you qualify for disability benefits.
+It does not cost anything to become our client and you will not owe an attorney fee until we win your case.
 Call now and put our experience to work for you.

-You can apply for disability benefits by calling 1-800-772-1213 or visiting a local field office at the addresses below:
+You can apply for disability benefits with our help by calling 1-800-772-1213, applying online at ssa.gov, or visiting a local field office at the addresses below:

 Henderson SSA Office

 10416 S Eastern Ave